Mak2006/spring-labs/General/Java 10, 11 enhancements.md

-# Run down of new features in Java
+# New features in Java
 ## Java 11
-1. can use var in lambda
+1. Can use var in lambda.
 2. HTTPClient - asynchronous, future support for HTTP2.
 This is class which provides all HTTP methods and feature to make HTTP requests.
 3. GC enhancements - Epsilon introduced, scalable low latency Gabage collector.
 4. Java intepretor works on Java files - `java Example.java` works.
 It must be a single source file.